ifesdjeen/java-driver/changelog/README.md

 - [bug] JAVA-993: Support for "custom" types after CASSANDRA-10365.
 - [bug] JAVA-999: Handle unset parameters in QueryLogger.
 - [bug] JAVA-998: SchemaChangeListener not invoked for Functions or Aggregates having UDT arguments.
+- [bug] JAVA-1009: Control Connection cannot be reestablished if local datacenter goes down and using DCAwareRoundRobinPolicy with defaults.

 Merged from 2.1 branch: